rust-lang/rust/text/0000-inline-semantic.md

     `core::caller::{FILE, LINE, COLUMN}`.
 This way, we don't need to introduce `panic_at_source_location!()`.
 The drawback is losing explicit control of whether we want to report the actual location or the caller's location.

+* Same as above, but `file!()` etc are converted to a special literal kind, a kind that only the compiler can create.

 * We could make `#[inline(always)]` mean the same as `#[inline(semantic)]` to avoid introducing a new inline level.